droglenc/NCMTH207/resources/Syllabus-Current.md

 * Discussion: describe what you found and how it relates to your reasoning from the introduction.
 * Works cited: list of references (if any) used to support your project.

 It is possible that all four analyses can be conducted from the same large data set.
 Thus, it is possible to have a single introduction and single methods section describing the data collection, but separate methods for analysis, assumption checking, results, and discussion.
 Alternatively, if different data sets are used for each topic, then separate introductions, methods, assumption checking, results, and discussion will be required.
 The final portfolio should be typed, grammatically correct, and refer to supporting graphics and tables.
-The final portfolio is due on **20-Apr**.
+The final portfolio is due during the last week of classes (see [Dates page](calendar.html){:target="_blank"}).

 ### Incomplete Grades

 Under Northland College policy, an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
 An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

-## Attendance
+## Participation and Conduct
 For most students, achievement is strongly positively related to attendance.
 I will take attendance each day but attendance will not factor into your final grade with the following exception.
 At the end of the semester I may, at my discretion, decide to eliminate one or more of your homework or exam grades.
 Your attendance record will be one item considered when I make this decision.

-## Participation and Conduct

 <img class="img-right" src="../img/studying.jpg">